LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Supposedly they are useful for getting out of deep errors or for exception handling.
 However, rules 5 and 7 should catch the exceptions before they occur.
 Additionally, NASA prefers to pass the error up the chain because of rule 7.
-The usage of setjmp()/longjmp() can also bring in more problems than what it wants to solve.
+The usage of setjmp/longjmp can also bring in more problems than what it wants to solve.
 For example, the man page mentions that automatic storage variables are unspecified under certain conditions after a longjmp().
-Automatic storage being block scoped variables.
+Automatic storage being variables that are removed once out of scoped.
 For general programming there is not a reason to use these two.

 ### 2. Give all terminating loops a statically determinable upper-bound
-//MENTION ABOUF FILE SIZES

 I added the distinction to specify terminating loops since explicit non-terminating loops are exempt from this rule.
 Such non-terminating loops would be like a server loop, a process scheduler, or anything for receiving and processing.